Square789/Demomgr/README.md

 **You can enter multiple parameters by seperating them with **`,`**.**

 Example: `!map:(mvm_,plr_, tr_, ), killstreaks:2.. , beststreak:5.. `
-Returns all demos where: The user has gotten at least two killstreaks, at least one of those streaks were 5 or more and the game does not take place on maps containing the substrings `mvm_`,`plr_` or `tr_`.
+Returns all demos where: The user has gotten at least two killstreaks, at least one of those streaks was 5 or more and the game does not take place on maps containing the substrings `mvm_`,`plr_` or `tr_`.

 You can currently filter the directory you are in by the following:
  * map : _Name of the map the demo is playing on.
 (String)_